7H3XXX/sika-backend/README.md

 ### Starting the Database

-From the `apps/api` directory, start the PostgreSQL container:
+From the project root directory, start the PostgreSQL container:

 ```bash
 docker compose up -d